Alias: Self-Managing Team

 People are generally most motivated and engaged when they have autonomy ().
 When successful, this sets up a virtuous circle: Autonomous Teams that prove their accountability gain more autonomy, allowing them to be more successful.
 This is an important success factor in highly effective organizations.

 Note that while this pattern as written focuses on the Development Team and on the complete Scrum Team, it extends even to pairs of Developers (see Developing in Pairs) working together.
 Autonomy extends all the way to the level of individual team members, who are trusted to do their best to report successes, failures, and willful process compliance (or not) on their own rather than being externally monitored.
-In fact, research shows that a decrease in what is usually called “transparency” in fact helps surface and resolve impediments.
+In fact, research shows that a decrease in what is usually called “transparency” helps surface and resolve impediments.
 Workers felt that being seen fixing a defect would invite external interference; left unobserved, workers were willing to make things right and quality improved.
 Respecting individual autonomy means respecting privacy ().
 Think twice before adopting a tool that allows management to track defects.

 Autonomy should extend in the opposite direction in the long term as well, so the whole Value Stream becomes an autonomous entity.
 Toyota has gathered the production of virtually every conceivable automotive component under a single confederation umbrella.
 Supply chain management across the entire enterprise ties it together as an autonomous unit.